 Cloudy Homebrew – Clarifying and Clearing your Brews

 The best way to defeat pectin haze and to force further clarification is to use a fining agent.
 These agents work by attaching themselves to the suspended particles and dragging them down to the sediment.
-One easily obtained ingredient is clear, plain gelatin.
+One easily obtained ingredient is plain gelatin.
 Dissolve it in a little warm sterile water and add it to your bottle.
 A fining agent known as Bentonite is also good to use.
-I’ve also heard that Egg Whites can be used for clarification in the same way.
+I’ve even heard that Egg Whites can be used for clarification in the same way.
 In fact they’ve been used for hundreds of years to clear haze from wines throughout history.

 Another good method for aiding clarification is the rapid cooling of the brew.
 A sparkling clear beer for instance can be brewed by cooling the wort to just above freezing until it becomes slushy.
 This procedure somewhat reduces the need for further clarification.
-A long, slow cooling however does not give a good cold break in the same way rapid cooling does and more NMPs become trapped in suspension producing the dreaded chill haze and sometimes a sulfur-like aftertaste in the brew.
+A long, slow cooling however does not give a good cold break in the same way rapid cooling does and more NMPs (non-microbiological particles) become trapped in suspension producing the dreaded chill haze and sometimes a sulfur-like aftertaste in the brew.